Support

 Agreements

-Parents can reach their own agreement about child support and when or how it can be varied.
-Although the agreement doesn’t need to be based on the guidelines, a court could refuse to approve an agreed amount if that amount was inadequate to meet the child’s needs.
-Because the guidelines provide rules for determining the amount of child support they can help parents reach a fair agreement and may help to ease some tension.
+Parents can reach their own agreement about child support as well as when or how it can be varied.
+Although the agreement does not need to be based on the guidelines, a court could refuse to approve an agreed amount if that amount was inadequate to meet the child’s needs.
+Because the guidelines provide rules for determining the amount of child support, they can help parents reach a fair agreement and may help to ease some tension.